metallicafan212/UE2SelectionFixes/README.md

 2. Right clicking on the void doesn't bring up the context menu.
 This will be fixed later.

 ## Installing
-1. Browse the releases section for you game
+1. Browse the releases section for your game
 2. Download the D3DDrv.7z from the release
 3. Make a backup of the game's existing D3DDrv.dll
 4. Extract the 7z file into the game's System directory